lopuhin/kaggle-kuzushiji-2019/README.rst

 Some details:

-* surpisingly, details such as architecture, backbone and learning regime made a lot of difference, much more than usual.
+* surprisingly, details such as architecture, backbone and learning regime made a lot of difference, much more than usual.
-* head with two fully-connected layers and two 0.5 dropout layers was used, and all detailes were important: features from roi pooling were very high-dimentional (more than 13k), first layer reduced this to 1024, and second layer performed final classification.
+* head with two fully-connected layers and two 0.5 dropout layers was used, and all details were important: features from roi pooling were very high-dimentional (more than 13k), first layer reduced this to 1024, and second layer performed final classification.
 Addng more layers or removing intermediate